MR-Prey3r/AndroXploit/README.md

-[+] imginfo - shows information of all the image in the target device [+] lockstatus - checks if the screen is currently locked or not [+] focused - shows the package name & its activity currently the device has on the screen
+[+] imginfo - shows information of all the image in the target device [+] lockstatus - checks if the screen is currently locked or not [+] focused - shows the package name & its activity currently the device has on the screen [+] custom_words - shows the custom words the user has typed (often contains names, slang, or partial passwords).
+[+] keycodes - lists all the available keycodes/keyevents in the device [+] wireshark - opens device tcpdump network logs in wireshark for better monitoring (may require root access) [+] readclipboard - reads the clipboard data if available (may require root access) [+] screenrecord - records screen & pulls the record data into your local machine (default time limit is set to maximum [60s]).
+If the screen's locked, you may get e blank file

 Active user interaction commands:
 ---------